XavierFontProfessional/XavierFontProfessional/README.md

 ## Get in Touch 💌

 Feel free to contact me at [xavierfont@xavierfont.com](xavierfont@xavierfont.com).
 You can also check out my personal portfolio at [xavierfont.com](https://www.xavierfont.com).
 I'm open to new opportunities and always excited to take on challenging projects.

-## Why such a low number of repos? 🧐

-Over the past three years, I've ventured into numerous projects, each leaving behind a trail of repositories.
-However, not all of them were creations I found pride in.
-As someone who strongly identifies with minimalism, I chose to prune my GitHub garden, removing any repos that didn't resonate with the standard I aspire to uphold.

-That said, some repositories were conceived in collaboration with others and were private from the outset.
-As I have parted ways with these projects, the power to publish these repositories now lies with my former collaborators.
-I respect their decisions and await the day these repositories can see the light of day.

-You might notice a handful of incredibly simple repos that are currently published.
-These are not mistakes, but meticulously cherrypicked pieces from my journey.
-Each serves as a milestone, a nostalgia-inducing snapshot of my evolution into a full-stack developer.
-They remind me of the fun, the challenges, and the growth that this journey has entailed, like that quirky 'AlienJuan' one.

-So, my GitHub is less about quantity and more about a carefully curated showcase of my growth, skills, and the fun I've had along the way.